ctkelley/NotebookSIAMFANL/README.md

 - [Mission](#What-is-this-thing): Purpose

+- [Quick start guide](#If-you-know-what-to-do): Fast starting for those who have done this before.

 - [Getting Started](#Getting-Started): Things you need to do before anything works.

 - [How much Julia do you need to know?](#Julia-Prerequisites): You need to know something about Julia